Banana Nut Ice Cream

 Pinch of salt

-Pour the mixture into an ice cream maker and churn according to the manufacturer’s instructions (usually 20-30 minutes).
+Pour the chilled mixture into an ice cream maker and churn according to the manufacturer’s instructions (usually 20–25 minutes) until it reaches a soft-serve consistency.

-Transfer the churned ice cream to a lidded container and freeze for an additional 2-4 hours, or until firm.
+Transfer the ice cream to a container and freeze for 2–4 hours until firm.